M1895 Lee Navy: Ammunition

 Another advantage to the 6mm cartridge was in the reduced weight of the ammunition: 220 6mm cartridges weighed approximately the same as 160 cartridges in .30 Army caliber.
-The basic combat ammunition load of an 1898 naval bluejacket or marine was 180 rounds of 6mm ammunition packed five-round clips, and carried in black leather ammunition pouches.
+The basic combat ammunition load of an 1898 naval bluejacket or marine was 180 rounds of 6mm ammunition packed in five-round clips carried in black leather ammunition pouches.
 Outfitted in this manner, a navy bluejacket or marine could carry considerably more ammunition than that of the typical Army trooper of the day, who usually carried 100 rounds of .30 Army ammunition in individual cartridge loops on his Mills canvas cartridge belt.
+The Navy Secretary's Report enthused that "the change in the Navy caliber from 0.45 to 0.236 will result in a lighter gun, less shock of recoil, almost double muzzle velocity and danger space, more than double penetration, and a more than double quantity of ammunition carried on the person."

-However, the 6mm U.S.N. cartridge may have been too advanced a concept for the technology of the day.
-The Navy experienced continued problems with the Rifleite smokeless powder used in the cartridge, which appears to have varied in consistency from lot to lot, while becoming unstable over time.
+However, the 6mm U.S.N. cartridge may have been too advanced a concept for existing technology in 1895.
+The Navy experienced continual problems with the Rifleite smokeless powder used, which apparently varied in consistency from lot to lot, while also becoming unstable over time.
 These problems were exacerbated by the custom of keeping ammunition aboard ship for long periods under conditions of high heat and humidity.
-After some use, many Lee rifles developed bore and throat erosion, which was exaggerated by the Metford rifling chosen by the designer, and metal fouling due to unburned powder compounds, a problem intensified by substandard internal barrel finishing at the factory.
-The M1895 Lee was also the only military rifle to use Metford rifling, which British authorities had discarded because of its tendency to wear too easily when used with the smokeless powders of the day.
+After some use, many Lee rifles developed bore and throat erosion, which was exaggerated by the Metford rifling chosen by the designer, along with metal fouling due to unburned powder compounds, a problem intensified by substandard internal barrel finishing at the factory.